Surface Dust Analyser: Overview

-The basic idea of compositional mapping is that moons without an atmosphere are surrounded by clouds of dust particles released from their surfaces by meteoroid bombardment.
+The basic premise of compositional mapping is based on the idea that moons without an atmosphere are surrounded by clouds of dust particles released from their surfaces by micrometeoroid bombardment.
 The ejected particles can be sampled and their composition analyzed from orbit or during a spacecraft flyby.
 Since these grains are direct samples from the moons' icy surfaces, determination of their composition will help to define and constrain the geological activities on and below the moons' surface, the exchange processes with the deeper interior, and assess its internal ocean habitability potential.
 The instrument is capable of identifying traces of organic and inorganic compounds in the ice of ejecta.

 The SUDA instrument has technological heritage from the Cassini CDA and the Stardust CIDA instruments.
 The Principal Investigator is Sascha Kempf, from the University of Colorado Boulder.
 Co-investigators on the instrument include Mihaly Horanyi and Zoltan Sternovsky.